-By planting flowers close enough, you should rarely have weed problems.
+By planting some flowers close enough, you should rarely have weed problems.

-For example, Walker’s Low Catmint is a gorgeous perennial that boasts lavender-blue flowers.
-Because it grows thickly, there will be very little to no space for weeds to develop.
+For example, Walker’s Low Catmint is a blooming perennial.
+Because it grows thickly, there will be hardly any space for weeds to develop.

 11. Corn Gluten Meal

-Corn gluten meal can stop weed seeds from germinating .
+Corn gluten meal may also stop weed seeds from germinating .
 Additionally, it will act as a great organic fertilizer because it contains nitrogen.

 12. DIY Herbicidal Spray

 This homemade herbicide spray uses vinegar and Epsom salt.

 Mix Epsom salt with vinegar at a ratio of 1:6 until the salt dissolves completely.
 It doesn’t matter which brand of Epsom salt you use.
 You can also add a tablespoon of organic liquid soap.

 Spray this natural herbicide directly on weeds, whether they are on sidewalks, between pavers, in gravel, or in your garden.
 Reapply a few times to achieve permanent results.